Emekaborisama/textgen/README.md

 # Tensor_textgen

-Something sweet built with Tensorflow - This is the brain os rosalove ai (rosalove.xyz)
+Something sweet built with Tensorflow - This is the brain of rosalove ai (rosalove.xyz)